google/osv-scanner/docs/supported_languages_and_lockfiles.md

 After the dependency resolution, the OSV database is queried for the vulnerabilities associated with these dependencies as usual.

+{: .note }
+Test dependencies are not supported yet in the computed dependency graph for Maven pom.xml.

 ## Custom Lockfiles

 If you have a custom lockfile that we do not support or prefer to do your own custom parsing, you can extract the custom lockfile information and create a custom intermediate file containing dependency information so that osv-scanner can still check for vulnerabilities.